-lization, comminution, precipitation, polymerization, aerosol, and emulsion processes.
+Population balance modeling has gained a lot of attention in the last few years, since many particulate processes can be described with its help, e.g., crystallization, comminution, precipitation, polymerization, aerosol, and emulsion processes.
 In particular, population balance systems for crystallization processes model the interaction of the surrounding medium and particles, which are described by a particle size distribution (PSD).
-Moreover, this interaction leads to different phenomena, e.g., nucleation, growth, aggregation, breakage, and transport of particles [14,9].
-Physical quantities in those systems, like temperature and concentrations, depend on time and so-called external coordinates, i.e., the spatial or geometrical coordinates, whereas the PSD depends on time, external coordinates, and so-called internal coordinates, which describe additional properties of the individual particles, e.g., diameter, volume, or main axes in case of anisotropic particles.
+Moreover, this interaction leads to different phenomena, e.g., nucleation, growth, aggregation, breakage, and transport of particles [13,8].
+Physical quantities in those systems, like temperature and concentrations, depend on time and so-called external coordinates, whereas the PSD depends on time, external coordinates, and so-called internal coordinates, which describe additional properties of the individual particles, e.g., diameter, volume, or main axes in case of anisotropic particles.
 Population balance systems take into account a flow field transporting the particles.
 This approach results in a system of partial differential equations where the Navier-Stokes equations for the fluid velocity and pressure are coupled to convection-diffusion equations for the concentration of the species and the temperature of the system and a transport equation for the PSD.
-The flow field, temperature field, and concentration field are defined in a three-dimensional domain while the PSD is defined in a higher-dimensional domain, spanned by the external and internal coordinates.
+The flow field, temperature field, and concentration field are defined in a threedimensional domain while the PSD is defined in a higher-dimensional domain, spanned by the external and internal coordinates.